 What is a PPI Rating?

 A Permanent Partial Impairment (PPI) Rating is a medical assessment of the nature and extent of claimant’s injury represented by a percentage value of a body part (e.g. 10% of a hand or 15% of a whole person) that is used in part to adjudicate claims.
-PPI ratings are generated by a physician who follows the principles in the American Medical Association publication AMA Guides to the Evaluation of Permanent Impairment, now currently in its 6th edition, 2nd printing.
+PPI ratings are generated by a physician who follows the principles in the American Medical Association publication AMA Guides to the Evaluation of Permanent Impairment, now currently in its 6th edition, digital edition.

 The AMA Guides are used throughout in country in various state workers’ compensation systems, federal systems, automobile casualty and personal injury cases to rate impairment.

 This impairment rating must be performed by a physician.
 In the Illinois workers’ compensation system they are often used to help determine the level of a permanent partial disability (PPD) award owed to the claimant in a pending workers’ compensation case.
 The US Dept of Labor uses the AMA Guides Sixth edition to rate Federal employees, but excludes ratings for spine conditions in its PPI Ratings.

 AMA Guides are the gold standard in performing medical impairment rating and provide a diagnosis-based method of evaluation utilizing the World Health Organization’s International Classification of Functioning, Disability and Health (ICF).
 The evaluating physician uses a diagnosis-based impairment (DBI) system to rate impairment.